 Optional Soundboarding Sessions:

-Participants that attend all four meetings and complete the scaffolded assignments will receive an honorarium of $1,000.
+Participants who attend all four meetings and complete the scaffolded assignments will receive an honorarium of $1,000.
 Please note that CUNY faculty will receive the honorarium via summer salary.

 If you have any questions, please feel free to reach out to Ariana Mangual Figueroa at amangualfigueroa@gc.cuny.edu or Rachel Duff at reduff94@gmail.com.